nzbgetcom/nzbget/docs/SYNOLOGY.md

 If you have installed original NZBGet version (package version `20220406-29` and below) - upgrade to nzbgetcom version (latest / `20240115-30`)

-# SPK package
+# SPK package (deprecated)

 DSM versions: 7.x

+SPK packages are now deprecated and no longer supported due to old GCC in native Synology toolchains.
+Latest SPK packages release version: `24.1`

 ## Package versions

-We provide native packages for most Synology platforms (DSM 7.x).
 To select a correct package for yours platform please find Synology model in [Synology NAS list](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) and select package based on `Package Arch` field:

 | Package Arch   | NZBGet package name
 |:---------------|:-